pixie-lang/pixie/README.md

 * CSP for concurrency.
 We already have stacklets, it's not that hard to use them for CSP style concurrency as well.

+## Where do the devs hangout?
+Mostly on FreeNode at `#pixie-lang` stop by and say "hello".

 ## Contributing